 Another key thing to consider is if your demolition job involves asbestos.
 Asbestos is a highly dangerous substance that causes thousands of deaths a year, and can still be found in many properties, as part of old water tanks, shed, garages and in other forms.
 Tradespeople who work with asbestos should be fully aware of the risks, and have completed a course in asbestos awareness, as regulated by the Health and Safety Executive.
 For some asbestos-related projects, only licensed demolition contractors should undertake the work.

 Some demolition jobs, such as those of supporting walls, may require the report of a structural engineer to carry out safely, and may have to be reported to the Building Control office of your local authority.
 James said:

 Regulations are important, we often encounter jobs where we will need to comply with building regulations, which can make things more complicated and more costly.
 When it comes to waste, a lot of people don’t realise it costs a lot of money to dispose of building waste, but it’s a big part of what we do.
 And asbestos is a big consideration - if you think asbestos is involved, you need to be clear with the tradesperson, and they should be clear with you if you if they find any.
 Making sure tradespeople are fully up to speed is very important.

 Be clear about payment

-After receiving quotes and checking a tradesman’s references and experience, make sure you are happy with the payment method you agree on.
-Always be wary of any payments up front, especially in the case of demolition jobs which typically require no materials to be purchased by the tradesman.
-Most reputable tradesman will be happy to accept the majority, if not all of the payment, after the job is complete and you are happy the result.
+After receiving quotes and checking a tradesperson’s references and experience, make sure you are happy with the payment method you agree on.
+Always be wary of any payments up front, especially in the case of demolition jobs which typically require no materials to be purchased by the tradesperson.
+Most reputable tradespeople will be happy to accept the majority, if not all of the payment, after the job is complete and you are happy the result.
 James said: